 MDS also allows accessibility from any device, at any time.
 If there’s an emergency while you’re away and you need to check something remotely, it’s simple.
 Being able to access essential information can help minimise losses and impact to business continuity.
 The prevalence of wireless internet services in public places will certainly help in this regard.

 Security is more than just preventing theft.
 Reduce the risk of damage by switching off electrical points and appliances.
 Not only will you negate fire risk caused by overloaded power points, you’ll be saving on electricity costs too.

 Assess whether current security measures could be improved.
 CCTV cameras and alarms will intimidate potential intruders, so should be used to their full advantage – make sure they’re working by testing comprehensively.

-To ensure coverage of an entire property, homes and businesses can be installed with Hikvision Video Surveillance, offered in SA through Nashua.
+To ensure coverage of an entire property, homes and businesses can be installed with Hikvision Video Surveillance, offered in SA through us.
 This technology allows users to designate areas of interest (an entrance, for example) and set cameras to monitor objects entering or leaving the premises.

 Enlist security personnel to monitor premises over the holiday.
 This is particularly important at night.
 Consider installing lights in and around the property to discourage potential intruders.

 As a last precaution, ask neighbours to keep an eye on your office or home.
 Ask them to alert you of any suspicious activity.

 With security precautions in place, heightened awareness of holiday dangers and tech tools to monitor your property from afar, you can enjoy the holidays while keeping your business and home safe.